-By practicing breathing every day, you can strengthen the muscles you
+By practicing breathing every day, you can strengthen the muscles you use for breathing.

 Take a deep breath and hold it for a few seconds; then slowly breathe out.

 Take a deep breath, quickly.
 You want to breathe in as much air as you can, as fast as you can.
 Then breathe out as fast as you can.

 Take three breaths before breathing out.
 Take a first deep breath and hold it.
 Without breathing out, take another breath and hold it.
 Finally, take a third breath.
 Then slowly breathe out.

-ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Brian D. O'Brien, MD, FRCPC - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerNancy Greenwald, MD - Physical Medicine and Rehabilitation
+ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerNancy E. Greenwald, MD - Physical Medicine and Rehabilitation